IuliiaKonovalova/issue_tracker/DEPLOYMENT.md

     - Enter your username and password (for the superuser that you have created before).
     - You will be redirected to the admin page.

+---

+**The app was initially deployed to Heroku then moved to Render since Heroku has removed its free tier services from November 29 2022**

+---

 ### Heroku Deployment